 Meet Ralph S. O’Connor

-Houston entrepreneur, civic leader, and philanthropist Ralph S. O’Connor believes that athletic activity makes better students and better people.
-Mr. O’Connor, who played football and basketball during his first two years at Hopkins, says, “Since not everyone can play varsity sports, the new recreation center provides superb space for intramural and informal competitions and physical fitness activities.
+Trustee emeritus and 1951 Johns Hopkins graduate Ralph S. O’Connor was a long-time supporter of the Department of Athletics and Recreation on the Homewood Campus.
+O’Connor believed that athletic activity makes better students and better people.
+He played football and basketball during his first two years at Hopkins and noted upon the opening of the on-campus building that bears his name – “since not everyone can play varsity sports, the new recreation center provides superb space for intramural and informal competitions and physical fitness activities.
 This is an important part of university life.”

 After graduating from Hopkins in 1951 with a biology degree, Ralph S. O’Connor and a number of his friends headed for Texas, having heard glowing reports of the oil business.
 Most went as roustabouts, or semiskilled laborers.

-Honored many times by professional groups, Mr. O’Connor also has served on numerous civic and educational boards, and was among the four original partners who acquired the NBA’s San Diego Rockets and brought them to Texas as the Houston Rockets.
-He is chairman and president of the Marian and Speros Martel Foundation of Houston.
+Honored many times by professional groups, O’Connor also served on numerous civic and educational boards, and was among the four original partners who acquired the NBA’s San Diego Rockets and brought them to Texas as the Houston Rockets.